Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 ## 10.5.9 STP Attack
 - Threat actor makes their device appear as the root bridge sending BPDUs announcing it has a low priority.
 - Other devices will try to route packets through the root bridge, giving the threat actor access to all transmitted info.
-- Mitigated by implementing BPDU G
+- Mitigated by implementing **BPDU Guard** on all access ports

+## 10.5.10 CDP Reconnaisance
+- Stands for Cisco Discovery  Protocol
+- Is a *Layer 2*  protocol and can be used to verify Layer 1 and 2 connectivity